Wills, Trusts & Probate

 Frequently Asked Questions About Healthcare Directives in Fair Oaks

-A living will is a type of healthcare directive that specifically details your preferences for end-of-life medical treatments.
-A healthcare directive is a broader term that can include a living will and a durable power of attorney for healthcare.
-Together, these documents provide a comprehensive plan for your healthcare decisions when you are unable to communicate.
+A living will is a type of healthcare directive that specifically details preferences for end-of-life medical treatments and life-sustaining interventions under certain conditions.
+It typically addresses scenarios in which you cannot make decisions and provides direct instructions about which medical measures you want or do not want.
+A healthcare directive is a broader term that may include a living will as well as a durable power of attorney for healthcare, which appoints an agent to make decisions on your behalf.
+Together, these documents provide both specific instructions and the authority for a person to act in unanticipated circumstances, creating a more complete plan for medical decision-making.